-I relax my focus, allowing myself to flow into Nyanti.
-As flares of pain erupt along her loci, she meets my attention (the magic equivalent of meeting my eyes) and issues a desperate plea.
+I flow into Nyanti.
+As flares of pain erupt through her loci, she meets my attention (the magic equivalent of meeting my eyes) and issues a desperate plea.

-And that’s what I fixate on—not her pain or injury or total panic, but her wholeness.
-A story sluices through me and shores her up—a story not of her dissonance, but of her internal harmony.
-I envision her rifts and schisms as golden opportunities, as chances to weave her back stronger than ever.
-The narrative dances off me, into and through her, bringing her slowly but steadily back into alignment.
+And that’s what I focus on: not her breakage, but her organic wholeness.
+Her story sluices through me—a story not of dissonance, but her inherent harmony.
+I envision her rifts and schisms as golden opportunities, as chances to weave her being stronger than ever.
+The narrative dances into and through her, bringing her slowly but steadily back into alignment.

 [Jon.]
 She stares at me, astonished.
 [How are you—]

 [Shhh.]
 Sweat pools and drips off my brow (in the imaginative sense).
-[Not over.
-Not yet.]
+[Not finished.]

 I continue envisioning her as she deserves to be—singing, dancing, laughing, playing.
-A few seconds later, I break away.
+A minute later, I break away.
 I think I’m done.
 (For now, anyway).

 [Good job.]
-Gyrax gives me a psychic pat on the shoulder.
+Gyrax psychically pats me on the shoulder.
 [Let’s get back to our bodies.]

 [Thank Ishay.]
 Erany breathes.

 “Oh!”
 I scuttle to my feet and laugh nervously.
-“Um, yeah—sorry.
-Diddn’t know I was—”
+“Yeah—sorry.
+Didn’t know I was—”

-She gingerly sits up and lets out a groan.
-“Be at ease—if not for you, I would still be lost in a maze of pain.
+She sits up and groans in relief.
+“Be at ease, Jon.
+If not for you, I would still be lost in a maze of pain.
 You saved my sanity if not my life.”

-She gets to her feet and regards me with a smile.
+She regards me with a smile.
 “When I first heard about the Prophesied Traveler, you are not what I expected.”

-Erany rises, rubbing an eye with the heel of her palm, and mutters, “Do you truly believe that Jon is the Traveler?”
-She’s still woozy from our psychedelic kumbaya.
-(Can’t say I blame her.)
+Erany rises, rubbing an eye with the heel of her palm.
+“Do you truly believe Jon is the one?”
+She’s still woozy from our psychic kumbaya.
+Can’t say I blame her.

 “Uh?”
 His eyes flutter open.

-Lucky scoots up on his palms and butt, groaning in pain.
-“They said they were going to search the castle…said they were going to hunt the Sytíshí…” Another groan escapes his lips.
-“My gods-cursed leg…”
+Lucky scoots up on his palms and butt.
+“They’re searching the castle…they’re going to kill the remaining Sytíshí…” A pained moan escapes his lips.
+“My cursed leg…”

-Nyanti strides over and kneels beside Lucky.
+Nyanti kneels beside Lucky.
 “Here.”
-She extends her hand and moves it slowly down the length of his leg.
+She extends her hand and moves it slowly down the length of his thigh.
 Her fingers glow with a dreamy, soothing sparkle.
-“This should help.”
+“That should help.”

 He grunts in acknowledgment.
-“My thanks.
+“Thank you.
 It feels better already.”

-“It’s a partial healing.”
+“A partial healing.
+It’ll do for now.”
 Her eyes stay on his leg as she reverses directions and moves her hand toward his hip.
-“It should suffice for now.”

 “What?
 No!”
-Lucky searches her face with an angry gaze.
+Lucky glares at her.
 “Finish the job!
 My leg is—”

-“Fine for now.”
-She meets his gaze with a level stare.
+She meets his eyes with a level stare.
 “We are trapped in a castle with two Sytíshí, not to mention—”

 “I am wounded!”
 Lucky shouts.
-“I’m not being paid to be a soldier!
-The agreement was to travel alongside the Wolven and watch his back, not fight a pair of high-magic—”
+“And I am not being paid to be a soldier!
+The agreement was to travel with the Wolven and watch his back, not fight off a pair of high-magic—”

-“Not to mention the horde of Iguars crawling through the city,” she continues calmly.
+“—the horde of Iguar crawling through the city,” she continues calmly.
 “I can’t afford to waste any magic.
-If I heal your leg, I lessen our chances of surviving and escaping this city.”
+If I heal your leg, I’ll lessen our chances by orders of magnitude.”

 “You’ll get what you’re owed.”
-Gyrax checks the gear on his body.
+Gyrax pats himself down, checking his harness and gear.
 “I’m going after Ren and Elier.”

 “No,” he unslings his ax and gives it a cursory examination, “you’re not.
 You’ve done enough, Jon.
-The Whisper Folk are far too dangerous.”
+The Sytíshí are not to be trifled with.”

-“That’s not fair!”
-I protest.
-“I just saved your life!
+“I saved your life, man!
 Everyone’s life!
 If not for me, then—”

-“This is a different situation, Jon,” Erany says quietly.
-“We are going after wounded animals.
+“This is different,” Erany says.
+“We are going after wounded monsters.
 They will fight to their dying breath.”

 Suddenly, the door slams open, Elier and Ren come staggering in, leaning against each other.
-Ren lowers Elier onto the floor and collapses beside him.
-Erany and Gyrax run out through the door, weapons out and ready, but Ren calls them back.
+Ren lowers Elier onto the floor, then collapses beside him.
+Erany and Gyrax run out into the hall, weapons ready, but Ren calls them back.

 I’m about to ask what that is, when my common sense catches up with my brain—he’s obviously talking about an offensive spell.

-“We have to press them,” Nyanti insists.
-“If we let them go, it’s only a matter of time before they return.
-If not in Jelia, then somewhere else.
-And who knows what evil they’ll bring?
+“We have to finish them,” Nyanti insists.
+“Or it’s only a matter of time before they return.
 It will be much, much worse if we let them go.”

 “What about me?”
 Ren asks heatedly.
-“I can throw spellcraft.
-If you leave me behind, you’ll be—”
+“I’m able to cast.
+If you leave me behind, you’ll—”

 Gyrax shakes his head.
 “Guard our injured.
-Elier and Lucky can’t fight off a pair of Iguar, much less a pair of Sytíshí Whisper Folk.”
+Elier and Lucky can’t fight off an Iguar, much less a pair of Sytíshí Whisper Folk.”

 “I can still kill Iguar,” Elier mutters.